Witchcraft and Conflict: Alternative discourses of insecurity

-By Dr Jonathan Fisher (Senior Lecturer in African Politics, University of Birmingham) and Dr Cherry Leonardi (Senior Lecturer in Modern African History at Durham University).
+This week, Dr Jonathan Fisher (Senior Lecturer in African Politics, University of Birmingham) and Dr Cherry Leonardi (Senior Lecturer in Modern African History at Durham University) are writing about their project on witchcraft and conflict in Africa.

 In October 2016, according to Uganda’s main independent newspaper the Daily Monitor, residents of Bukoova village in Luuka District, eastern Uganda, passed a resolution banishing one of their number – Charles Magumba.
 The “impromptu security meeting”, called by the Sub-County Vice Chairman and attended by the Area Police Officer, saw Magumba accused of – and admitting to – using witchcraft to kill two men whose wives he had allegedly eloped with.
 Magumba needs to leave Bukoova by mid-January 2017 “or risks being lynched”.